allenai/satlaspretrain_models/README.md

 and improved performance compared to training from other initializations (our experiments show an accuracy improvement of 18% over ImageNet and 6% over [iSAID](https://captain-whu.github.io/iSAID/)).

-For a complete fine-tuning example, [see our tutorial on fine-tuning the pre-trained model on XYZ](TODO1) (link TODO1).

-You can also use the pre-trained models in [TorchGeo](TODO2) (link TODO2), a library for training remote sensing models in PyTorch.
-[See our usage guide.](TODO2)

 Model Structure and Usage
 -------------------------
 The SatlasPretrain models consist of three main components: backbone, feature pyramid network (FPN), and prediction head.